Avid29/MIPSer/README.md

 # Translation

-MIPSer supports localization for both the IDE and the Assembler (each available seperately).
+MIPSer supports localization for both the IDE and the Assembler.
+Assembler localization is integrated directly into the assembler, and is therefore available in the console as-well-as the MIPSer IDE app.

 Current languages:

 | Language | IDE Support | Assembler Support |
 | -------- | ----------- | ----------------- |
 | English  | Yes         | Yes               |